 He founded “Fathers Reaching Out” in 2011 to raise awareness of the detrimental impact that PTSD following a traumatic birth and the resulting postnatal depression (PND) have on both fathers and families as a whole.

 Dr Andrew Mayers PhD, MBPsS, FRSA is a Principal Academic (in Psychology) at Bournemouth University specialising in child and family mental health and children’s sleep.
 His particular interest is in perinatal mental illness.
 He actively campaigns for raising awareness for mental health, and challenges stigma and discrimination.
 He is also keen to help tackle child abuse and the impact that this has on future risk for mental health problems.
+Andrew is a Governor for Dorset Healthcare University NHS Foundation NHS Trust.
 He serves on several local and national advisory groups for maternal mental illness.
 As well as being Fellow at RSA, Patron for Samaritans of Bournemouth and District, he is Chair of Trustees for ActsFast, a child abuse charity based in Dorset.
 He works closely with Dorset HealthCare University NHS Foundation NHS Trust and Dorset Police mental health street triage.

 Linda Davies Dobraszczyk MPH is a former Perinatal Mental Health Project Manager for Reading Borough Council, Trainer in Maternal and Infant Mental Health for MIND Cymru and a Member of Association for Infant Mental Health.